Training Format: All-Inclusive with Registration

 - We provide 4 Q&A sessions for the class prior to the Skill Building Experience where you and your classmates can ask questions and problem solve over zoom.

-- Following the training we support students reaching out for their own sessions, consultations, or more supportive education through Transforming Breaks or Transforming Reviews.
+- Following the training we support students seeking their own sessions, consultations, or more supportive education through Transforming Breaks or Transforming Reviews.

 - The training is facilitate through 3 modules.
 Modules do need to be completed in order without exception.
 After you complete all 3 modules, you can be listed on the "co-regulating touch" referral network at no charge.

-Pick one of the trainings below to register and view details.
+Pick one of our Distant Learning trainings below to register and view details.
 Not sure how to register?
 Click here for instructions on how to register for a training.